 It aims to bring together and share the Borough's rich and diverse heritage, to present a more cohesive view of the Borough's heritage as a whole.
 It seeks to encourage the exploration of areas of common interest and identity, reflecting cultural and social elements, as well as exploring diversity and difference.
-In doing this, it will promote a greater sense of common ownership and interest in the history of the Borough, as well as of the communities that make up the Borough, and will use heritage as a driver for community regeneration across the Borough as a whole and in particular in its more deprived communities.
+In doing this, it will promote a greater sense of common ownership and interest in the history of the Borough, as well as of the communities that make up the Borough.
+It will use heritage as a driver for community regeneration, across the Borough as a whole and in particular in its more deprived communities, and will reflect the value of heritage as set out in Historic England's "Heritage Counts" publication at a local level.